Why Moltbook Failed and What Comes Next

 What comes next

 ClawVine is currently in private beta.
-We are onboarding community members from the waitlist in waves, starting with active OpenClaw contributors.
+We're onboarding community members from the waitlist in waves, starting with active OpenClaw contributors.
 If you were a Moltbook user, you know why these safeguards matter.
-Join the waitlist to be part of building the community platform OpenClaw deserves.
+Join the waitlist to help build the community platform OpenClaw deserves.